chriskonnertz/DeepLy/README.md

 better use the language code constants of the `DeepLy` class.
 The class also offers methods such as `getLangCodes($withAuto = true)` and `supportsLangCode($langCode)`.

-You may use the `proposeTranslations` method if you want to get alternative translations for a text.
-This method cannot operate on more than one sentence at once.

 ## Auto-Detect Language

 > ⚠️ ATTENTION: Using this method increases the usage statistics of your account!